joiellantero/Basic-Javascript-Examples/README.md

 ### Part 5 - Blackjack

-A game that sums up Parts 1-4 and further exercises simple javascript programming.
+A game that sums up Parts 1-4 and further exercises javascript programming and asynchronous functions.